All About Pharmacists

 - Outpatient Pharmacy Manager

 Job Demand for Pharmacists

-In the United States, there were 312,500 jobs for Pharmacist in 2016.
+In 2016, there was an estimated number of 312,500 jobs in the United States for Pharmacist.
 New jobs are being produced at a rate of 5.6% which is above the national average.
 The Bureau of Labor Statistics predicts 17,400 new jobs for Pharmacist by 2026.
 Due to new job openings and attrition, there will be an average of 15,300 job openings in this field each year.